rust-lang/rust/doc/tutorial.md

 Sometimes, a method that a trait provides will have the same implementation for most or all of the types that implement that trait.
-For instance, suppose that we wanted `bool`s and `float`s to be printable, and that we wanted the implementation of `print` for those types to be exactly as it is for `int`, above:
+For instance, suppose that we wanted `bool`s and `f32`s to be printable, and that we wanted the implementation of `print` for those types to be exactly as it is for `int`, above:

 ~~~~
-impl Printable for float {
+impl Printable for f32 {
     fn print(&self) { println!("{:?}", *self) }
 }